LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-God may be seen clearly by the untroubled heart, and the untroubled heart is one that does not inflict misery upon itself.
+God is seen clearly by the untroubled heart, and the untroubled heart is one that does not inflict misery upon itself.